y-kawagu/dcase2020_task2_baseline/README.md

 - `01_test.py`
   - This script makes csv files for each Machine ID including the anomaly scores for each wav file in the directory **dev_data/<Machine_Type>/test/** or **eval_data/<Machine_Type>/test/**.
   - The csv files will be stored in the directory **result/**.
-  - If the mode is "development", it also makes the csv files including the AUCs and pAUCs for each Machine ID.
+  - If the mode is "development", it also makes the csv files including the AUC and pAUC for each Machine ID.

 ## Usage